busetnrkl/npzd/README.md

 - The output file will be saved as `data.txt` in `~npzd/output`
 - Command `vi data.txt` in this folder to view the data

-The code will look as follows:
+The commands will look as follows:
 ```
 cd npzd/src
 make clean